medhayappes/enterprise-docs-mkdocs/docs/JSOReferences/jso_https_connect.md

 Webservice Connector
 ====================

+Yappes provides support for accessing the **HTTP/S based Web Services** and it is configured in the platform through Web Service Connector.

+It's been
-Yappes provides support for accessing the HTTP/S based Web Services and it is configured in the platform through Web Service Connector.It's been done through Yappes Object "ypWebserviceConnector".
-Before instantiation,the Web Service connector needs to be configured as "Remote Sources" as explained in [Remote Sources](remote_sources)
+done through Yappes Object **ypWebserviceConnector**.
+Before instantiation,the Web Service connector needs to be configured as **Remote Sources** as explained in [Remote Sources](jso_remote_connect.md)

-ypWebserviceConnector - The instance of this object provides methods and properties to handle the Web Services.
+**ypWebserviceConnector** - The instance of this object provides methods and properties to handle the Web Services.
 Below are the methods exposed by the instance of ypWebserviceConnector object.